Neuro-Oncology

 The most common and often most debilitating effect of cranial radiation therapy is progressive fatigue (usually between weeks 3 and 5 in fractionated radiotherapy), which may often persist for several weeks after the completion of therapy.

-Except in some patients with acute encephalopathy, the acute and subacute complications of radiation are generally mild, transient, or treatable with corticosteroids.
-The symptoms of early delayed encephalopathy begin to resolve within 2 to 4.5 months of onset (04), whereas those of subacute myelopathy disappear within 4 months of onset.
+The acute and subacute complications of radiation are generally mild, transient, or treatable with corticosteroids.
+The symptoms of early delayed encephalopathy begin to resolve within 2 to 4.5 months of onset (03), whereas those of subacute myelopathy disappear within four months of onset.
 Recognition of these acute and subacute syndromes permits early intervention or reassurance and may obviate the need for invasive or expensive diagnostic interventions and therapy directed at presumed tumor recurrence.

 In contrast, the late complications of radiation are generally progressive and severe.
 They typically result in significant disability and are of particular concern in patients with potentially curable disease (eg, childhood acute leukemias, intracranial germ cell tumors, pituitary tumors, and meningiomas), or tumors compatible with long survival (eg, oligodendrogliomas and limited brain metastases with well-controlled systemic disease).